Elizaveta Boyarskaya

-Elizaveta Mikhailovna Boyarskaya (Елизаве́та Миха́йловна Боя́рская, born 20 December 1985) is a Russian theater and film actress.
+Elizaveta Mikhailovna Boyarskaya (Елизаве́та Миха́йловна Боя́рская, born 20 December 1985) is a Russian stage and film actress.
+Honored Artists of the Russian Federation (2018).

 Biography

 Early life and education

-Elizaveta was born on 20 December 1985 in Leningrad to a family of two famous Russian actors Mikhail Boyarsky and Larisa Luppian.
+Elizaveta was born on 20 December 1985 in Leningrad to a family of two famous Soviet actors Mikhail Boyarsky and Larisa Luppian.
 Her father is of Russian and Polish descent and her mother is of Estonian, German, Russian and Polish ancestry.
 As a teenager, she graduated from a modeling school.
 In secondary school she struggled with her studies, but during the last few years she caught up due to private coaching.
-Because of this, Elizaveta acquired the knowledge of two foreign languages - English and German.
+Because of this, Elizaveta acquired the knowledge of two foreign languages – English and German.
 When she was about to graduate, Elizaveta was interested in studying "Public relations" at the Faculty of Journalism at the Saint Petersburg State University.
 But after attending preparatory courses she lost interest in the field.
 After visiting the opening of the student theater "On Mokhovoy" and several productions Theatre Lensoveta, Elizaveta decided to enter the Theatre Institute.
 As Boyarskaya herself later recalled, her parents did not dissuade from such a choice, but warned "about all the hidden obstacles".

 Since 2006 she has worked at the Maly Drama Theatre (Theatre of Europe) in St. Petersburg.

 It took Boyarskaya a few months to prepare for entry into the Saint Petersburg State Theatre Arts Academy.
 Lev Dodin became her supervisor.
 During her studies she received the Presidential Scholarship; she graduated SPbGATI in 2007.